How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 1. Rigid Plastic Granulating Pelletizing Line

-Designed for clean, pre-washed rigid plastic flakes (PET, HDPE, PP, ABS, PVC).
-Uses a single-screw extruder with strand cutting.
-The most common configuration for recyclers operating a washing line upstream.
+A rigid plastic granulating pelletizing line is designed for clean, pre-washed rigid plastic flakes such as PET, HDPE, PP, ABS, and PVC.
+It usually uses a single-screw extruder with strand cutting and is one of the most common configurations for recyclers operating a washing line upstream.

-→ PP PE Film Crushing Pelletizing Line — SUHUI
+PP PE Film Compacting Pelletizing Line – SUHUI

 3. Twin-Screw Pelletizing Line

-Required for mixed materials, compounding applications, or feedstock with high residual contamination.
-The co-rotating twin-screw design provides intensive mixing, degassing, and the ability to incorporate additives (glass fiber, calcium carbonate, flame retardants) into the melt.
+A twin-screw pelletizing line is required for mixed materials, compounding applications, or feedstock with high residual contamination.
+The co-rotating twin-screw design provides intensive mixing, degassing, and the ability to incorporate additives such as glass fiber, calcium carbonate, or flame retardants into the melt.

 Key Equipment in a Plastic Pelletizing Line